-Project Ranking The NOFO requires that the CoC conduct a transparent and objective process to review and rank all application for renewal of existing projects and applications for new/bonus projects.
-Using a CoC approved Rank & Review tool, all projects seeking funding are scored and placed in numerical order.
-The Committee reviews the process and project scores.
-Projects projected to fall into Tier 2 will be contacted and notified of their ranking and offered the opportunity to go over the project’s scores.
-HMIS and CE projects do not fill out a renewal application but are ranked at the bottom of Tier 1.
+Project Ranking The NOFO requires that the CoC conduct a transparent and objective process to review and rank all applications for renewal of existing projects and applications for new/bonus projects.
+Using the CoC approved Rank & Review Tool all projects: Renewal, Reallocated, and Bonus will be scored within a unified competitive ranking process using tools with the same total possible points.
+After scoring, projects will be grouped and ranked within their project type (PH,TH, SSO- Infrastructure) . .
+Infrastructure grants – Coordinated Entry, HMIS, and DV Coordinated Entry projects will be placed into the overall ranking (in that order) according to the rotational sequence, following each PH, TH, and SSO grouping.
 Project ranking is shared with the Data & Goals Committee, then presented to the Board for their consideration to either finalize the ranking or adjust in order to continue meeting current community needs and resources.
-The board may change the ranking at their discretion before finalizing.
 Afterwards, the ranking is shared with full Membership.
 At that time, each project receives a copy of their individual scores and is given the opportunity to meet with the Collaborative Applicant to debrief.
 If during this debriefing, a mathematical error is found by the project, the error can be corrected, and notice of the correction will be provided to the Data and Goals Committee and the Board.
 No formal appeal is needed for a mathematical error.

+After all debriefings with the Collaborative Applicant are completed and appeals considered by the Review Team, renewal project applicants that fall into Tier 2 will be notified and then the project ranking is presented to the Board for review/approval then shared with Membership.
+If the board determines that changes to project ranking should be made on behalf of the CoC, the board must make those determinations unanimously and have approval from all agencies whose ranking may be impacted by the changes.

+Project Tiering

+HUD requires that the CoC ranks projects into two tiers based on the funding allocation released in the NOFA.
+Tiering prioritizes projects for funding.
+Tier 1 is considered “safe” for continued funding, and HUD specifies the percentage of the ARD amount that will make up Tier 1 each year when the NOFO is released.
+Tier 2 is the percentage of CoC funding that is at risk each year, per HUD’s announcement in the NOFO.
+Being in Tier 2 does not guarantee that funding will be lost, but it does place projects at risk if the CoC is low performing in the national competition.

+When the NOFO is released, the priorities and tiering outlined in the application are strategically applied by the CoC to the project ranking.
+Reallocation, new projects, and other CoC priorities are considered through CoC discussions.
+The tiering is presented by the Data and Goals Committee to the Board who approves then presented to Membership.
+Membership votes on the tiering and approves of the Project Listing and the CoC Application.

 Appeals Process